-Following the teachings of Swami Vivekananda (12 January 1863 – 4 July 1902) he was a chief disciple of the 19th-century Indian mystic Ramakrishna.
+The mission follows the teachings of Swami Vivekananda (12 January 1863 – 4 July 1902) who in turn was a chief disciple of the 19th-century Indian mystic Ramakrishna.
 He was a key figure in the introduction of the Indian philosophies of Vedanta and Yoga to the Western world and is credited with raising interfaith awareness, bringing Hinduism to the status of a major world religion during the late 19th century.
 He was a major force in the revival of Hinduism in India, and contributed to the concept of nationalism in colonial India.

 The mission helps underprivilaged children and has a special bond with Anna's Fund through it's swamis, especially in Mysore.
 We aid their projects which are completely grass roots.